-Everyone wanted to talk about Ebikes, electric assist bikes.
-All the editors and writers with whom we met challenged my decision to offer them on trip.
-One writer’s adverse reaction to Ebikes was so strong it was shocking.
+Everyone wanted to talk about eBikes, electric-assist bikes.
+All the editors and writers I met challenged my decision to offer them on trip.
+One writer’s adverse reaction to eBikes was so strong it was shocking.
 She walked into the neighborhood shawarma shop where we’d decided to meet.
-Before she even took her seat she said, “So tell me about these Ebikes.
+Before she even took her seat she said, “So tell me about these eBikes.
 I’m not going to like them.”
-Her face was hard and she was angry.
+Her face was hard and she seemed almost angry.

 I don’t remember what else I said, but this was enough.

 I’ll never forget the look on her face when she understood.
 Her change was amazing.
 In that moment of comprehension, her change was almost as shocking as her initial disapproval.

 It turns out she was an avid cyclist, and her long-time boyfriend had been an avid cyclist too.
 But he’d recently had a hip replacement and they’d been unable to ride together comfortably since.
 She asked whether I really thought they could ride together again.
 “Yes,” I told her.
 “I know you can.”
 (The couple is now booked on our upcoming Mallorca Cycling Trip in Spain.)